PDS Logo, the Tree of Life

 It’s not that he doesn’t care.
 It’s that he was never taught that talking about feelings is allowed or safe.

-4. Lack of Emotional Tools
+4. Lack of Emotional Awareness and Tools

 Emotional presence is a skill, just like learning to read or drive.
 If a father never learned how to handle emotions, he may fall back on withdrawal or shutdown.